paulveillard/cybersecurity-secure-sofware-development-lifecyle/1 - Secure Software Development Lifecycle - SSDLC/Practice #1 - Secure Architecture/A1 -  Secure Considerations in Design/README.md

 end of a product development cycle or after a product release can be expensive, both in terms of the rework cost and with regard to schedules, deliverables, revenue, and customer good will.
 Security risks not only come from determined attackers, but also from innocent oversights in software administration.

+When developers consider security in the functional design, they conduct three basic tasks:
+• Evaluate for vulnerabilities
+• Assess the possibility of a threat compromising a vulnerability
+• Mitigate the vulnerability in design or recommend suitable secure deployment of functionality